St Thomas the Apostle

 St Thomas’ Church of England Primary School

 The majority of Groombridge children attend St Thomas’ CE Primary School which is next door to the church.
-The Church has good relations with the school; the parish priest and 3 church members serve as Foundation Governors.
+The Church has good relations with the school; the vicar and 3 church members serve as Foundation Governors.
 St Thomas’ School is an OFSTED ‘Outstanding’ School and is in the top ten primary schools nationwide.
 But more important than this is the outstanding Christian ethos of the school.
-Four school services a year are held in our Church and our parish priest leads assembly once a month.
+Four school services a year are held in our Church and our vicar leads assembly once a month.

 Uniformed Organisations for children and young people